jithyan/michael-west-reader/README.md

 Attempting to learn React Native by building a mobile specific reader for the excellent [Michael West](https://michaelwest.com.au) website.

-There are outstanding issues I need to resolve before Google will allow me to publish a news app to the Play Store, so it's not available to use from there.
-I've lost motivation to continue building this, as my primary purpose was to learn a bit of React Native.
+There are outstanding issues I need to resolve before Google will allow me to publish a news app to the Play Store, so unfortunately it can't be found there.
+I don't really have any motivation to address those issues, as my primary purpose was to learn a bit of React Native.

 ## Screens